ftrackhq/integrations/doc/using/exporting_project.rst

 determine what entities to create.

 The plugin comes with a couple of default templates which will create some different structures.
-Lets look at two of the templates:
+Lets look at some of those now:

 ==========================  ====================
 Template                    Description